 Addressing the crisis in Syria

-In April 2013, Senator Casey visited Turkey where he met with activists and leadership from the Syrian opposition to the Assad regime.
-He visited the Kilis refugee camp on the border with Syria where he met with Syrian refugees and toured the facilities.
+In February 2016, Senator Casey visited Turkey, where he met with activists and leadership from the Syrian opposition to the Assad regime.

 Iran’s nuclear program and human rights